 Van manufacturers allow for this by designing their vans to suit a suitable like-minded class of tow vehicle.

-That said, it’s best to check the height of your coupling on your caravan build against your target tow vehicle, especially when choosing extras affecting clearance and suspension.
+That said, it’s best to check the coupling height on your caravan build against your target tow vehicle, especially when choosing extras affecting clearance and suspension.

 ADJUSTING THE COUPLING HEIGHT DISCREPANCIES

-If a discrepancy already exists, there’s plenty you can do to address it.
+If a height discrepancy impacts your caravan and tow vehicle connection, there’s plenty you can do to address it.

 Some adjustable couplings and tow bar tongues allow for a minor variation in the van and 4WD coupling height but they can impair access to the back of the vehicle.